The Federal Building and Plaza Project

-- The project is now on track for construction completion at the end of November this year and move-ins will commence in early January 2015.
-The Plaza is also in the final stages of completion and public access to the Legislative Assembly Office Visitor's Centre public areas will open this summer.
+- The project is now on track for construction completion at the end of November this year and move-ins will commence in early February 2015.
+The plaza is also in the final stages of completion and public access to the Legislative Assembly Office Visitor's Centre public areas will open this summer.

 - The redevelopment of the historic Federal Building provides an opportunity to preserve and celebrate the shared history of the province and provides tAlbertans and visitors to Alberta an opportunity to appreciate and enjoy our history.